sveltia/sveltia-cms/README.md

 ## Features

 We are working hard to create a **much better alternative to Netlify CMS** and Decap CMS.
 Here’s what makes Sveltia CMS different.
-(Whoa, there are so many!)
+Look how serious we are!

 ### Compatible with Netlify/Decap CMS